 Hong Kong as your traveldestination

 Hong Kong might not be the most popular travel destination in the world but if I would get the chance to see it again I would not hesitate for one moment.
+It’s quite different from places like Sri Lanka, Auschwitz and Ghana but that is exactly what’s great about different cultures and destinations.
 As you can read above, attractions like Tian Tan Buddha, the Ngong Ping 360 and the Sky Terrace are worth to spend more than a few hours of your trip.
 Besides that it is great to learn about a new culture with new people, new types of food and many unique impressions.